Tag: ancestors

 Wheat Flour Fun Facts

-• Watering in the late 1800s was primitive canal systems or small diversion ditches from the Snake River or nearby creeks.
+• Watering in the late 1800s in Cassia County was primitive canal systems or small diversion ditches from the Snake River or nearby creeks.

 • Most work was done manually or horse-drawn, using plows, harrows, and seed drills.